IvanYDeng/IvanYDeng/README.md

 -->

 ### About Me
-I am graduate at the University of Illinois at Chicago earning a degree in Computer Science.
+I am a graduate of the University of Illinois at Chicago earning a degree in Computer Science.
 I am a avid Python learning.